Course overview

 Course learning outcomes

-- Describe the cellular composition of the nervous system and the process of communication between these cells
+- Describe the cells and cellular environment of the nervous system and intercellular communication

-- Demonstrate a basic understanding of the functional anatomy of the nervous system
+- Describe the basic anatomy and functions of the nervous system

 Degree list